Dee-L/apartment_shopping/00_readme/00_readme.md

 ## Scraping and pre processing

-- Clean file names- put in folder with date scraped
-- Script that checks latest date scraped, runs scraper program for new hits since last scraped date so as to not re-scrape everything
 - Distribution plots for QA
 - Feature engineer dates, etc
 - Subset to only include 5.5 msek selling price or less